 What do TikTok and Anesthesia have in common?
 Well, nothing really – unless you’re my friend Dr. Maggie Printz who joined me for this week’s episode of The Mommy Labor Nurse Podcast.

 Dr. Magnolia Printz is a board-certified anesthesiologist from Wisconsin, and at the time of recording she has over 800k followers on TikTok.

-On her page she shares everything from evidenced based info about anesthesia and epidurals to family life and will even jump in front of the camera for a TikTok dance or two!
+On her page she shares everything from evidence-based info about anesthesia and epidurals to family life and will even jump in front of the camera for a TikTok dance or two!

-In this episode, I sat down with Maggie, and we chatted about all things anesthesia – especially as it relates to birth.
+In this episode, I sat down with Maggie to chat about all things anesthesia – especially as it relates to birth.
 You’ll learn more about epidurals, what it’s like to have a spinal placed, her call rotations, and so much more!